Sounders regain some experience in the lineup, but it doesn’t help in loss to Kansas City

 Disjointed defending and errant passes are what you’d expect a youthful lineup to commit in a soccer match.
-Yet, when the Sounders returned some veterans to its starting formation after a midweek game featuring five teenagers, careless errors littered play Sunday.
+Yet, when the Sounders returned some veterans to their starting formation after a midweek game featuring five teenagers, careless errors littered play Sunday.

-Sporting Kansas City took advantage, defeating the Sounders 3-1 at Lumen Field.
-Seattle (9-2-5) still edges Kansas City (9-3-3) in MLS Western Conference standings.
+Sporting Kansas City took advantage, defeating the Sounders FC 3-1 at Lumen Field.
+Seattle (9-2-5) still edges Kansas City (9-3-3) in the MLS Western Conference standings.
 But the Sounders are a point behind the New England Revolution in the league’s Supporters’ Shield race.

+“It’s just hard sometimes to get back up on the horse and provide another inspired performance, I thought we were lacking that a little bit.
+That little bit of inspiration,” Sounders coach Brian Schmetzer said.
+“Plus, there were some performances that weren’t up to their standards by senior players, but some younger players.
+It just wasn’t up to the standard.”

 SKC’s front line of Khiry Shelton and Gadi Kinda toyed with the Sounders to get the second goal of the match.
 Kinda deflected a Kelyn Rowe pass with his leg, and with the Sounders defense out of position because of an earlier corner kick, Kinda and Shelton were able to make a fast break for goal with striker Daniel Salloi tailing them.